-6.2.1.
-Camera Service in Android System
+6.2.1 Camera Service in Android System

-Fig. 6 shows the architecture of camera services called by a benign Android application [37].
+Fig. 4 shows the architecture of camera services called by a benign Android application [37].
 The camera service is achieved via a native process called mediaserver.
 The mediaserver contains three layers, native library, HAL and kernel layer (camera driver).
 A transplantation attack is to transplant the code both in the native library layer and the HAL layer from the mediaserver's address space to the malicious application's address space directly [16].
-In this case, after transplantation, this application named CameraTest can access to the Camera service and take photos without a user's consent or even awareness.
-It can also send those photos taken to a third-party server or its server through the network.
+After transplantation, this application named CameraTest can access to the Camera service and take photos without a user's consent or even awareness.

-6.2.2.
-Obtaining System Level Behavior
+6.2.2 Obtaining System Level Behavior

-As every Android application runs in its own process, there is no need to differentiate the system call traces with others. strace can simply obtain the system call traces for the transplanted application CameraTest process and the mediaserver process.
-The following Fig. 7 shows part of the SCDGs obtained from the CameraTest process.
+As every Android application runs in its own process, there is no need to differentiate the system call traces with others.
+Strace can simply obtain the system call traces for the transplanted application CameraTest process and the mediaserver process.
+The following Fig. 5 shows part of the SCDGs obtained from CameraTest process.